-Our ability to use our NOLs carryforwards and certain other tax attributes may be limited.
+Our ability to use our net operating loss carryforwards and certain other tax attributes may be limited.

-As of December 31, 2022, we had \$66.4 million of U.S. federal NOLs and \$74.6 million of state NOLs.
-U.S. federal NOL carryforwards totaling \$66.4 million can be carried forward indefinitely under current law.
-State NOL carryforwards totaling \$74.6 million will begin to expire in 2037, unless previously utilized.
-As of December 31, 2022, we also had aggregate U.S. federal and state R&D credits of approximately \$0.6 million and \$0.3 million, respectively.
-U.S. federal R&D credits carryforwards begin to expire in 2029 unless previously utilized.
+As of December 31, 2023, we had \$84.8 million and \$146.5 million of U.S. federal and state net operating loss ("NOL") carryforwards, respectively, available to offset future taxable income.
+Under U.S. federal income tax law, federal NOLs incurred in tax years beginning after December 31, 2017, may be carried forward indefinitely, but the deductibility of such federal NOLs is limited to 80% of taxable income for taxable years beginning after December 31, 2020.
+Any NOLs incurred in tax years beginning before December 31, 2017, may be used to offset up to 100% of future taxable income, but will begin to expire in varying amounts in 2037, unless previously utilized.
+Similar rules may apply under state tax laws.
+As of December 31, 2023, we also had aggregate U.S. federal and state R&D credits of approximately \$2.2 million and \$0.5 million, respectively.
+U.S. federal R&D credits carryforwards begin to expire in 2039 unless previously utilized.
 The state R&D credit carryforwards do not expire.
 Our NOL carryforwards and R&D credits are subject to review and possible adjustment by the U.S. and state tax authorities.

 In addition, under Sections 382 and 383 of the Code, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50 percentage point change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOL carryforwards, R&D credits and certain other tax attributes to offset its post-change income or taxes may be limited.
 This could limit the amount of NOLs, R&D credit carryforwards or other applicable tax attributes that we can utilize annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes and changes to the U.S. tax rules in respect of the utilization of NOLs, R&D credits and other applicable tax attributes carried forward may further affect the limitation in future years.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 As a result, we may be unable to use all or a material portion of our NOL carryforwards and other tax attributes, which could adversely affect our future cash flows.
 We have not undertaken a study under Section 382 of the Code, and it is possible that we have previously undergone one or more ownership changes so that our use of NOLs is subject to limitation.
 We may experience ownership changes in the future as a result of subsequent shifts in our share ownership, including as a result of our IPO.
 As a result, if we earn net taxable income, our ability to use our pre-change NOLs to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
-In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+At the state level, California has suspended the use of NOLs by certain taxpayers for tax years beginning on or after January 1, 2024, and before January 1, 2027.
+Other states may also suspend or otherwise place limitations on the use of NOLs, which could accelerate or permanently increase state taxes owed.